 - Calculate the weighted average

-For example, if I’m forecasting sales, I might use this formula:
+For example, if forecasting sales, use this formula:

 =SUMPRODUCT(A2:A6, B2:B6) / SUM(B2:B6)